kinde-oss/kinde-java-sdk/README.md

 ```

 ##### Code to request tokens upon redirect
-If it is a code auth then the AuthorizationUrl needs to be retrieved.
+If it is a code auth, then the AuthorizationUrl needs to be retrieved.
 ```java
 AuthorizationUrl authorizationUrl = (AuthorizationUrl)req.getSession().getAttribute("AuthorizationUrl");
 ```